kvn-dtrx/owl-talk/readme.md

 This repository contains a template for presentation slides.
 It is based upon the LaTeX class [beamer](https://ctan.org/pkg/beamer) and a reverence to the themes [metropolis](https://github.com/matze/mtheme) and [beamercolortheme-owl](https://github.com/rchurchley/beamercolortheme-owl).

+## Template Preview

+Precompiled PDF versions of this template are provided in the **[Releases](https://github.com/kvn-dtrx/owl-talk/releases)** section for your convenience.
+Alternatively, after downloading the repository (see below), you may navigate to the `examples/` subdirectory and run `latexmk`.

 ## Installation

 ### Requirements